What is in this article?:

 In advance of Offit's latest book, Do You Believe in Magic?, op-eds and excerpts have recently appeared in The Guardian and the New York Times, raising arched eyebrows from within the supplement industry.
 Offit questions the value of traditional supplementation and our blanket fear of free radicals (an instigating factor in market growth for antioxidants), but then goes on to posit increased morbidity risks from over-supplementation, citing many of the studies the supplement industry already knows and loves to hate.

-NBJ asked for comment from several thought leaders in and around the supplement industry.
+After publishing an interview with Offit, NBJ asked for comment from several thought leaders in and around the supplement industry.
 Their responses appear after the jump.